The Significance Of National Hispanic Heritage Month And How To Celebrate

 "Hispanic" is officially defined to mean someone with heritage from a Spanish-speaking country, often connected to those within Latin America.
 A few countries are excluded from this definition, including Portugal and Brazil, as they speak Portuguese.
 Although Brazilians are from South America and are often considered Latinx, they may choose not to claim a Hispanic identity.

-Why is Hispanic Heritage Month significant?
+Why is Hispanic Heritage Month significant for the Latin American heritage?

 Hispanic Heritage Month can be significant because it connects many Hispanic Americans and Latinos living in the US with their cultures, along with the reasons below.